Add to collection

 DR DAVE CAMPBELL

 Transpiration is just a subset of the evaporation process, and it’s the water that is inside plants, and then when that evaporates and moves into the atmosphere, that process is called transpiration.
 And it’s very much part of the living processes of the plant.
 It’s all occurring within a cycle – and I guess when it comes to plants, we talk about a daily cycle – and that cycle is driven by the sun.
-Obviously at night time, there is no solar radiation, so there is a lot less energy for driving evaporation or transpiration.
-And during the middle part of the day, around noon, we've got the maximum amount of solar radiation, so there is more energy, so you tend to get highest evaporation rates during the middle part of the day.
+Obviously at night time, there is no solar radiation7, so there is a lot less energy for driving evaporation or transpiration.
+And during the middle part of the day, around noon, we've got the maximum amount of solar radiation8, so there is more energy, so you tend to get highest evaporation rates during the middle part of the day.
 Plants are a little bit different.
 They are active, actively involved – the microscopic pores on the surface of plant leaves, called stomata, are very active in restricting or regulating water loss, so that is another factor that comes in.

 Acknowledgements: